 “It all starts with the food.
 You have to love the food you’re serving, and you have to have a passion for creating great guest experiences at every visit,” says Terri Snyde, chief marketing officer, executive vice president and board member at Checkers and Rally’s.

-Despite all the challenges, franchisees who are passionate about the food they are serving and experiences they are providing can find operating a food and beverage franchise immensely gratifying.
+Despite all the challenges, franchisees who are passionate about the food they are serving and the experiences they are providing can find operating a food and beverage franchise immensely gratifying.
 They’ll all agree: there’s something special about a food and beverages business.
 People love a great food experience and when they leave, they can’t wait to come back.

 Food franchisees are generally happy business owners; 85% of food franchisees surveyed by FBR say they enjoy operating their franchise and 79% say they would do it all over again if given the opportunity.
 It is important to note that overall satisfaction in the food sector tends to run a bit lower when compared to other industries.
 However, there are several top brands on this year’s list that far exceed industry benchmarks.
 These brands include: Kona Ice, Captain D’s, Chicken Salad Chick, Nothing Bundt Cakes, Tropical Smoothie Cafe, Lennys Grill & Subs, Rising Roll Gournmet, Pizza Ranch, The Wendy’s Company, Pizza Factory and Wingstop.